AlfonsoMontero/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-1. Summarize the number of steps taken grouped by intervals
+1 Summarize the number of steps taken, grouped by intervals

 ```r
 totalSteps<-sum(activity$steps,na.rm=TRUE)